High-Risk Car Insurance in Minnesota

 In Minnesota, the legal look-back period can be as long as 10 years after a violation, though this is often reserved for those with major offenses such as DUIs or reckless driving.

-But minor offenses tend to affect your rates around three to five years from the violation.
+Minor offenses affect your rates for around three to five years from the violation.
 How long your rates are affected is up to the insurance company and its own rules.

 Minnesota High-Risk Car Insurance: Buyer's Guide

-Getting car insurance can be tricky for high-risk drivers.
-This guide helps you understand what makes you high-risk, find affordable insurance, and navigate denials.
+High-risk drivers often find it tricky to get car insurance.
+This guide helps you understand what makes you high-risk, find affordable insurance and handle denials.

 What Is Considered a High-Risk Driver?